matter-labs/zksync-web-era-docs/docs/api/java/accounts-l1-l2.md

 ### `deposit`

 Send deposit transaction to ZkSync Era contract.
-For ERC20 token must be approved before. @see EthereumProvider.approveDeposits
+For ERC20 token must be approved before.
+See [approveDeposits](#approvedeposits)

 | Name         | Description                                           |
 | ------------ | ----------------------------------------------------- |